AC Milan beats Parma 2-1 to move into top 4 in Serie A

 However, Gennaro Gattuso's team came from behind to beat Parma 2-1 and moved into fourth spot in Serie A — the last qualifying berth for the Champions League.

+"We'll enjoy the three points, get our energy back and then we'll see game by game where we can get to," Gattuso said.
+"I advise the players not to look at the table and to enjoy their two days of rest now."

-Milan is two points above Lazio, which visits Chievo Verona later.
+Milan is one point above Lazio, which was held to a 1-1 draw at last-place Chievo Verona.
 It is also three points below city rival Inter Milan, which plays at Roma in the evening match.

 Milan dominated but Parma took the lead against the run of play when Roberto Inglese headed in a corner at the near post in the 49th minute.